RyotaUshio/obsidian-math-in-callout/README.md

 This is an [Obsidian.md](https://obsidian.md) plugin to add a better Live Preview support for math rendering inside callouts & blockquotes.

 > Note: The feature of this plugin was originally a part of [LaTeX-like Theorem & Equation Referencer](https://ryotaushio.github.io/obsidian-latex-theorem-equation-referencer/), another community plugin of mine.
 I completely rewrote it with a bunch of improvements, and decided to release it as a separate plugin for better modularity.
->
-> Once this plugin is approved by the Obsidian team, it will be removed from LaTeX-like Theorem & Equation Referencer.

 ## Features